Training Small-Scale Vs Large-Scale Language Models: The Difference

 Large-scale language models, often abbreviated as LLMs, are advanced language models that employ artificial neural networks with a significant number of parameters.

-These models are trained on extensive volumes of unlabeled text data using self-supervised or semi-supervised learning techniques.
 The parameter count of these models ranges from tens of millions to billions, enabling them to capture complex patterns and generate coherent and contextually relevant text.

 What are examples of large language models?